RGNC/renpsm_openmp/README.md

 You can compile the generated ad-hoc simulator with the next line:

-- gcc simulator.c pgm.c -lm -Wall -O3 -fopenmp -o simulator
+- gcc simulator.c pgm.c -lm -O3 -fopenmp -o simulator

 All the production functions must be implemented in ''functions.h'' file.
 You could include custom production functions by adding the C code to the file.